Meldanen/pezines-api/README.md

    - Fastify: in-memory with file backup, `setInterval` auto-refresh
    - Workers: Cloudflare KV storage, cron-triggered refresh
 4. Data auto-refreshes every 6 hours; sessions refresh every 30 minutes
+5. **History** — on each cron refresh (Workers), a snapshot of all prices is saved to D1 for historical tracking

 ## Architecture